 Since we started traveling full-time in January 2012, we have taken 146 flights, of which 102 have been purchased with frequent flyer miles, saving us $23,781 to date (our entire flight history, if you are interested).
 But you are probably thinking, “Wait a minute.
 Are these guys flight attendants?
 Stowaways?
 Straight out of their mind?!”
 None of the above.

-We are “travel hackers”, and you could be one too.
-Mileage Hacking is the implementation of clever strategies to acquire massive amounts of frequent flier miles and hotel points, without having to spend a lot of money or take a bunch of flights.
+We fly almost entirely for free (using frequent flyer miles), and you could too.
+Award Travel is the implementation of clever strategies to acquire massive amounts of frequent flier miles and hotel points, without having to spend a lot of money or take a bunch of flights.
 And contrary to the name, there are no high-tech skills needed, just a bit of diligence, organization, and creativity.
 While one of the best ways to earn troves of miles is credit cards bonuses, it doesn’t have any lasting affect on your credit score (despite my wife’s initial skepticism, our FICO score has actually gone up 60 points!).
-Note: Mileage hacking isn’t a free lunch, but if you follow this guide, and it could be your ticket to exploring the world.
+Note: Award Travel isn’t a free lunch, but if you follow this guide, and it could be your ticket to exploring the world.

 - Travel Catalyst: Having a large stash of miles will not only save you money on your travel (obviously!), but more importantly, it increases your chances of taking that next international trip.

 - VIP Perks: Having lots of miles can yield first class upgrades, lounge clubs with complimentary meals and drinks, hotel room upgrades, free WiFi, and purchase reimbursements.
 (One of our travel credit cards refunds us $300 per year in travel expenses, along with free lounge access worldwide, free TSA Precheck, and came with a sign-up bonus of 100k miles)